gabo1208/eventing-rabbitmq/amqp091-spec-draft.md

 The value for each AMQP 0-9-1 header is constructed from the respective attribute type's.

-The CloudEvents type system MUST be mapped to AMQP 0-9-1types as defined in the Data Fields Section [4.2.5 AMQP 0-9-1 Data Fields]
+The CloudEvents type system MUST be mapped to AMQP 0-9-1types as defined in the [Data Fields Section 4.2.5][amqp091]

 All attribute values in an AMQP 0-9-1 binary message MUST either be represented using the native AMQP 0-9-1 types above or the canonical string form.